★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 🗣️ Se habla español|📍 Canton · Cartersville · Rome|Open today 7:30a–6p

-HomeConditions › Neck Pain & Whiplash
+HomeConditions › Neck Pain

 Conditions We Treat

-Neck Pain & Whiplash Treatment in North Georgia
+Neck Pain Treatment in North Georgia

 Medically reviewed by Dr. Daniel Turner, DC · Last reviewed June 2026